 Our mental health needs looking after, just like our physical health and in the same way that we can easily slip into bad habits that affect our body in a harmful way, we can just as easily pick up bad habits or neglect our mental health.

-You don’t have to make big changes if you don’t already have a mental illness, as you’re not going to have to work as hard to keep your mental health in good shape but if you are diagnosed with a mental illness, then keeping up with at least some of these habits will get you on the right track.
+You don’t have to make big changes if you don’t have a mental illness.
+You’re not going to have to work as hard to keep your mental health in good shape, but if you are diagnosed with a mental illness, then keeping up with at least some of these habits will get you on the right track.

 Here’s a list of habits you can adopt for good mental health.

 I get it, you’re probably sick of people telling you that you need a good nights sleep, especially if you really struggle to sleep but it is a huge factor in having good mental health.

 I know all too well, being a Mum to restless twins, that lack of sleep has a detrimental affect on your mental well being.

 Some days I can barely function and my anxiety is through the roof because I’m so tired.
 Anxiety then contributes to more lack of sleep and it can be vicious cycle.

 If sleeping is a battle because I’m getting woken up all night, I at least try and find parts of the day where I can rest and close my eyes, even if I’m not actually sleeping.